scaledrop/fiddly/README.md

 Fiddly
 ========

 Test your Javascript, CSS and HTML online with Fiddly code editor.
-Fiddly is a playground for web developers and designers or even beginners.
+Fiddly is an ultra fast front-end playground for web developers and designers or even beginners.

 ## Features
-* Provides ability to run offline
+* You can make it work offline, no server-side dependency
-* No frameworks dependency
+* No framework used
-* As its built upon pure javascript, so faster to execute code
+* As its built upon pure javascript, so faster to execute
-* Keyboard shortcuts
+* Keyboard shortcuts enabled

 ## Demo
 * See it in action [here](http://scaledrop.com).

-## Updates
+## Changelog v1.0
 * Added tab indentaion behaviour in editor.
 * Responsive layout